Board of Directors

 Beth Good is a nurse from Columbia, Pennsylvania and is serving on the MHF Board from 2013-2016.
 She currently works as Health Coordinator for Mennonite Central Committee in the area of Public Health including awareness of HIV/AIDS, Sexual and Gender-based Violence, and community health.
 She and her husband, Clair Good, lived and worked in Kenya from 1989 to 2001 doing church planting and community development.
 They currently serve as co-pastors with Vision Columbia where she also established a primary care clinic in the church building to serve uninsured, low income patients.
-Beth is currently in the dissertation phase of PhD studies with an emphasis on women who have survived rape in conflict settings.
+In December 2014, Beth successfully defended her PhD dissertation on women who have survived rape in conflict settings.
 She and Clair have 4 daughters, 3 sons-in-law, and 4 grandchildren.

 Vicky Kirkton, RN, MA